- 1 Top 7 Best Transmission Jacks Compared

 WHY WE LIKE IT: A transmission jack that can tackle DIY and industrial projects thanks to its heavy 1,000-pound capacity and 360-degree swivel platform.
 A lift range from 8-11/16 inches to 22-11/16 inches can work with a wide range of projects once your vehicle has been raised with a manual jack.

 If you’re looking for a median-priced low profile floor transmission jack that’s strong enough to tackle personal maintenance and occasional work projects, the Big Red Torin hydraulic transmission floor jack is a smart selection.
+It is made of high grade durable steel, with a powder coated finish to prevent rust, instead of the enamel finish used on its predecessor the Big Red TR4053.
 With a 1,000-pound weight capacity and solid lift range between 8-11/16 inches to 22-11/16 inches, you can easily work on your personal car or heavier capacity projects.
 Easily tackle projects with a saddle that can be re-positioned from side to side or front to back.

 Big Red Torin’s transmission jack comes with popular safety features like a safety overload system to prevent carrying excess weight, four casters for smooth maneuvering, and an adjustable universal mounting head with chains to keep your load secure.